🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Use woven baskets to add natural, earthy contrast to all that softness.

-BTW, the magic is in the mix.
-Keep colors related, but textures varied.
+The magic is in the mix.
+Keep your colors related, but your textures varied.
 Your sofa will thank you.

 2. Basket Stations At Every Seat (Yes, Really)